-The Auto Key options just above are able to automate key creation, by automatically generating a key whenever you change an item’s animatable properties.
-The menu associated menu provides a number of alternative automation methods, discussed in detail later.
+The Auto Key options just above can automate key creation, by automatically generating a key whenever you change an item’s animatable properties.
+The associated menu provides several alternative automation methods, discussed in detail later.

 Use the Create Key and Delete Key commands to add and remove keyframes.

 This displays the last frame of the scene.
 You can raise or lower the end frame.
 This number remains in frames, even if you should set the timeline to be displayed in one of the other options (SMPTE, Film Key, Seconds) in the Options window.